bravetechnologycoop/BraveButtons/README.md

 1. run `sudo apt install postgresql` to install postgres

-1. in `/etc/postgresql/<VERSION>/main/pg_hba.conf` change 'local ... all ... all ... peer' to 'local ... all ... all ... md5'
+1. in `/etc/postgresql/<VERSION>/main/pg_hba.conf` change `local ... all ... all ... peer` to `local ... all ... all ... md5`

-1. copy .env.example to .env and fill out variables appropriately for your local environment
+1. copy `.env.example` to `.env` and fill out variables appropriately for your local environment

 1. run `source .env`